LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

  cuda/hip_exec<BLOCK_SIZE>                forall,       Execute loop iterations
                                           scan,         in a GPU kernel launched
                                           sort          with given thread-block
                                                         size.
-If block size not
+Note that the
-                                                        given, the default
+                                                        thread-block size must
-                                                        of 256 threads/block is
+                                                        be provided, there is
-                                                        used.
+                                                        no default provided.
  cuda/hip_thread_x_direct                 kernel (For)  Map loop iterates
                                                         directly to GPU threads
                                                         in x-dimension, one